-SCHEDULE OF FINDINGS AND RESPONSES June 30, 2011
+SCHEDULE OF FINDINGS AND RESPONSES June 30, 2012

-There were no findings and responses related to the financial audit of the Bond Construction Fund for the years ended June 30, 2010 or June 30, 2011.
+There were no findings related to the financial audit of the Bond Construction Fund for the year ended June 30, 2012.
+In addition, there were no findings reported for the year ended June 30, 2011 which would require reporting of current status.